jallanxjallan/onemanairforce/adaptation/synopsis/museum_trance.md

 title: Museum Trance
 date: 15 October 1988
 status: ok
+synopsis: Muharto falls into trance while holding a part of the RI-002 wreckage, and has a vision of the final moments before the crash.
 ---
 Muharto takes Cameron to the Air Force museum in Jogja, a re-purposed hanger filled with decommissioned aircraft and other exhibits.
 Muharto